Sleep apnea and TMJ treatments in Ottawa, ON

 Sleep Apnea Therapy in Ottawa

-Do you snore or have a partner who keeps you awake with their snoring habit?
-Did you know that snoring usually points to an obstruction in the breathing process?
-It can either be no big deal, where it’s simply a matter of having a narrow airway that produces sound when you’re asleep, or it can point to a more serious problem like Obstructive Sleep Apnea (OSA).
-Either way, if you or a loved one is a chronic snorer, you might want to get it checked out – you’re better off being safe than sorry!
+Do you snore or have a partner who keeps you awake with their snoring?
+Did you know that snoring usually points to a breathing obstruction?
+It can either be a simple matter of having a narrow airway that produces sound when you’re asleep, or it can point to a more serious problem like Obstructive Sleep Apnea (OSA).
+Either way, if you or a loved one is a chronic snorer, it’s wise to get a professional evaluation – you’re better off being safe than sorry!
 At our office, we offer safe and effective sleep apnea therapy so you can get the quality rest you need.

 Snoring is very common in adults – studies have shown that up to 50% of adults snore.
-In addition to this being caused by a blockage of the airway, snoring can be triggered by different factors such as alcohol use, medications that relax the surrounding muscles, or weight gain – all of which can also amplify the problem if it already exists.
+While this can result from an airway blockage, snoring can be triggered by different factors such as alcohol use, medications that relax the surrounding muscles, or weight gain – all of which can also amplify an existing problem.
 When snoring is infrequent and minor, it’s usually nothing to worry about.
-But if your partner’s snoring tends to be loud with frequent, intense bursts throughout the night, they could very well be showing a symptom of Obstructive Sleep Apnea (OSA).
+But if you or your partner’s snoring tends to be loud with frequent, intense bursts throughout the night, they could very well be showing a symptom of Obstructive Sleep Apnea (OSA).

 The Site may contain testimonials by users of our products and/or services.
 These testimonials reflect the real-life experiences and opinions of such users.
 However, the experiences are personal to those particular users, and may not necessarily be representative of all users of our products and/or services.
 We do not claim, and you should not assume, that all users will have the same experiences.
 Your individual results may vary.